WebentwicklerAt/typo3-loginlimit/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension allows to protect backend and/or frontend login from brute-force attacks.
+This extension allows to protect backend and/or frontend login against brute-force attacks.

 If a configured number of failed login attempts with one and the same IP and/or username is reached, further logins are prohibited for this IP and/or username.